 4. Move On

 Saying “I’m sorry” is a start, but it’s often just the beginning.
-Say what you need to say and then move on.
+Say what you need to say, and then move on.
 It’s easy to let a sincere and simple apology spill over into a self-effacing act of sacrifice on your part.
 Also, it tends to grate on the person to whom you are apologizing.

 Take the time to think about what you can do to improve your situation so you don’t make the same assumptions in the future that could lead you to make a similar mistake.
-It takes a strong mind to be honest with yourself and identify how you make decisions and come to conclusions about people, events, or situations.
+It takes a strong mind to be honest with yourself and identify how you make decisions, and come to conclusions about people, events, or situations.

 How To Make It Work For You: Prove your intent by planning and executing your next move.
 If your apology requires a change of habit, be consistent in your behavior.
 Others will notice.
-Don’t apologize without accepting the consequences of that apology, and that means you need to move forward with intent to not repeat the same mistake.
+Don’t apologize without accepting the consequences of that apology, and that means you need to move forward with the intent not to repeat the same mistake.

 © 2021 LaRae Quy.
 All rights reserved.